dsi-engineering-ag/kubernetes-hands-on/10-helm/readme.md

 helm upgrade my-cluster oci://registry-1.docker.io/bitnamicharts/redis
 ```

+Verify your deployment.
+Did the new chart version deploy?

 ### Bonus Exercise - Configure number of slaves

 You can change an existing helm release by calling `helm upgrade <release-name>`.
 You can specify changed configuration values as well.
 Try to start more read replicas.
 Consult the documentation of the helm chart and upgrade your release to more read replicas: https://github.com/bitnami/charts/tree/main/bitnami/redis